 The episode revolves around Father Stone, a depressing, taciturn priest who invites himself to a lengthy stay with Ted and Dougal.
 (This has been going on for six years, meaning that Ted has been on the island since at least the late 80s.)
 This one has the rare distinction of being a Father Ted episode based on a true story: two friends of Mathews’s were indeed plagued by an unwelcome acquaintance with whom they had nothing in common, but who insisted on visiting them nonetheless, cheerfully insisting that “we’ll find something in common” and brazenly cheating at golf.
 Comedian Michael Redmond is perfectly cast, so inexpressive and deadpan he comes to represent an almost cosmic fixity.
 He certainly has the right pedigree for Father Ted, having appeared in the video for Dermot Morgan’s single “Thank You Very Much, Mr Eastwood” a decade earlier, as well as creating the live show Eamon, Older Brother of Jesus.

 When taken in the wider context of the Father Ted universe, “Entertaining Father Stone” is particularly fascinating for its suggestion of a Christian cosmology.
 Fast forward three weeks: when Ted’s party (the only scene with Linehan and Mathews on-screen together, fittingly) is ruined by Father Stone’s deathly presence, Ted breaks down, begging God himself to intervene.
-The writers, who were making this one up as they went along, realised that no real plot events had transpired yet in the episode, and so decided to resort to a rather literal deus ex machina.
+The writers, who were making this one up as they went along, realised that no real plot events had transpired yet in the episode, and so decided to resort to a very nearly literal deus ex machina.

 Finally, the priests are ushered into the ward, where they meet the Stone family – a lovely mum, a fierce father, and a sinister granny who whispers “I know what you’re up to.”
 A print of Leonardo da Vinci’s The Last Supper hangs pointedly on the wall.
 (When Kate Binchy, the actress set to play the mother, fell ill on the day of filming, the writers turned in desperation to the only other actress available at short notice: Pauline McLynn.
 Mrs Doyle had appeared in only a couple of scenes at this point, so they reasoned that they could get away with having a minor character who looks and sounds identical to her.
 McLynn was already in full make-up and costume when Binchy recovered, averting the crisis, but sapping the scene of its dreamlike weirdness.)
 Ted is shocked to learn that the blank-faced Father Stone adores him, constantly quoting him at home and literally counting down the days till next year’s visit (with a customised calendar, one of the show’s fun little bits of prop design, indicating that the episode takes place in November – again, this one was written chronologically, so it’s visibly a stack of inventions, each sequence tacked on to one written without it in mind).
 Breaking down under the guilt of what he’s done, Ted begs for Father Stone to be spared, and a moment later, his prayer is answered.
 The implication, commonly overlooked on the grounds that we’re watching a silly sitcom which was never meant to be analysed, is that there really is a God, and he really is answering Ted’s prayers in his time of need.
 The on-screen evidence for this idea is sparse outside this episode, but with Father Stone’s portrait hanging above the mantelpiece throughout the remainder of the show, it’s difficult to dismiss the events surrounding Ted’s divine experience.
 Granny Stone really does have the direct line.